Kolaposki/Android_Solitaire_Bot/README.md

 - copy android_bridge.dll into the android sdk tools folder
 - Connect android phone to your PC via USB cable
 - Enable Developer options and USB Debugging option on the android phone
-- fix AndroidBridgePath and AndroidBridgeLib as your folder path
+- fix AndroidBridgePath and AndroidBridgeLib in game_ui.py as your folder path
 - Install Solitaire - Classic Card Games from Google Play Store

 # Running